 Piaget's Cognitive Development Theory

-Piaget (date) believed cognitive development shapes language, not the other way around.
+Piaget (1952) argued cognitive development shapes language, not the other way around.
 Learners must achieve a thinking level before using language that way.
+Use it as a starting point for professional discussion: identify the learner's current need, record evidence from more than one lesson, and agree the next classroom adjustment with the SENCO or family.

 In Piaget's view, language develops through stages that parallel cognitive stages: